 Amer Sports, Inc., the parent of Arc’teryx, Salomon, Wilson, Peak Performance, Atomic, and Armada, among others, reported that its Technical Apparel segment, which primarily includes the Arc’teryx brand business but also supports the Peak Performance brand, increased 34 percent, or 33 percent in constant-currency terms, to $520 million in the 2024 third quarter.

-Omni-comp growth was up 20 percent for the third quarter, a sequential decline from the 33 percent growth in the 2024 second quarter but a strong performance for the quarter, comping against a 68 percent omni-comp gain in the third quarter of last year.
-Omni-comp growth reflects year-over-year revenue growth from owned retail stores and e-commerce sites that have been open for at least 13 months,
+The company said Arc’teryx segment omni comp growth was up 20 percent year-over-year (y/y) for the third quarter, a sequential decline from the 33 percent growth in the 2024 second quarter, but still a strong performance comping against a 68 percent omni comp gain in the third quarter of last year.
+Omni-comp growth reflects year-over-year revenue growth from owned-retail stores and e-commerce sites that have been open for at least 13 months,

-The Technical Apparel segment slightly de-levered in the quarter due to investments in opening stores.
-Third quarter Adjusted operating margin increased 370 basis points year-over-year to 20.0 percent.
+The segment slightly de-levered in the quarter due to investments in opening stores.
+Third quarter Adjusted operating margin increased 370 basis points y/y to 20.0 percent.

-Direct-to-consumer (DTC) remains the brand’s core growth engine, but Zheng said that Arc’teryx also experienced strength in the Wholesale channel, which grew 26 percent for the segment.
+Direct-to-consumer (DTC) remains the brand’s core growth engine, but Zheng said that Arc’teryx also experienced strength in the Wholesale channel, which grew 26 percent y/y in the quarter.
 Arc’teryx DTC momentum was fueled by new and existing consumers across all regions and channels.

-Regionally, the growth of the Technical Apparel segment was led by Asia Pacific, followed by Greater China and the Americas.
+Regionally, the growth of the segment was led by Asia Pacific, followed by Greater China and the Americas.

 “Consumers’ love for Arc’teryx in China continues to grow, and the brand’s very strong performance in APAC continued into Q3,” Zheng shared.

-Technical apparel’s adjusted operating margin expanded 370 basis points to 20 percent, driven by a higher gross margin from a favorable product, channel and regional mix.
+Technical apparel’s adjusted operating margin expanded 370 basis points y/y to 20 percent of sales, driven by a higher gross margin from a favorable product, channel and regional mix.
 The segment’s operating margin also benefited 200 basis points from the Q3 receipt of government subsidy payments that were expected in the fourth quarter.

 “We will open net 30 new Arc’teryx stores in 2024, the highest ever in one year,” said Amer Sports CFO Andrew Page.
 “At this time, we do not expect to significantly increase the number of annual Arc’teryx openings from this run rate.”